At the 36-hole mark in most PGA Tour events, there’s a cut down to the top 70 and ties.

 However, all is not lost for those players who got the MDF (made cut, didn’t finish) treatment.
 They all get paid like they made the cut and get FedEx Cup points.
 They just don’t get a chance to improve on their standing in the final round.

-During the FedEx Cup playoffs, however, the secondary cut rule does not apply when in The Barclays and Deutsche Bank Championship, the two events in the series that do have a 36-hole cut.
+During the FedEx Cup playoffs, however, the secondary cut rule does not apply when in The Northern Trust, the one event in the series that does have a 36-hole cut.